fadliawan/bandungku/README.md

-When PHP + CodeIgniter was cool.
-(It's actually still...)
+When PHP + CodeIgniter were cool.
+(They're actually still...)